* This is the Professional Version. *

 The most important part of treatment is family education about the cause and clinical course of enuresis.
 Education helps decrease the negative psychologic impact of urine accidents and results in increased adherence with treatment.

-Treatment should be targeted toward any cause that is identified; however, frequently no cause is found.
+Treatment of urinary incontinence should be targeted toward any cause that is identified; however, frequently no cause is found.
 In such cases, the following treatments may be useful.

 The most effective long-term strategy is a bed-wetting alarm.
 Although labor intensive, the success rate can be as high as 70% when children are motivated to end the enuresis, and the family is able to adhere.
 It can take up to 4 mo of nightly use for complete resolution of symptoms.
 The alarm triggers when wetting occurs.
 Although children initially continue to have wetting episodes, over time, they learn to associate the sensation of a full bladder with the alarm and then wake up to void prior to an enuretic event.
 These alarms are readily available online without prescription.
 An alarm should not be used by children with complex nocturnal enuresis or children with reduced bladder capacity (as evidenced by voiding diary).
 These children should be treated the same as children with diurnal enuresis.
 It is essential to avoid punitive approaches because these undermine treatment and lead only to poor self-esteem.